How to Measure Process Improvement Effectiveness

 Stay tuned for my third post in this three-post series on the innovation topic.
 In my next post, I will share some best practices for developing the capability and capacity for more effective innovation generation across your workforce.

-Do you want some help to design and install effective work systems of this nature?
+Do you want to improve how you measure process improvement effectiveness?
 If so, please let me know.
 Also, be on the alert for my high-performance podcasts, They will begin in the next few months.

 Please email me your questions at email@example.com